brendanmetzger/ledger/README.md

 - [ ] Implement basic usage/analytics tracking
 - [ ] Add a readme for all interactive tidbits
 - [ ] Parse readme.md files for interactives themselves.
 - [ ] **Make a scroll-spy that checks boxes as you continue down outline.
 Show user analytics as well.
-Track velocity so
+Track velocity.b
 - [ ] When doing a site download/analysis, find images (jpg/png/svg/gif) and do a file size/dimension analysis, generate color-coded FPO replacement.
 - [ ] The above replacement should scan CSS files for url(!http) resources as well.
 - [ ] Add a way to embed specific sections of articles in outlines